evanshortiss/neon-query-bench/README.md

     // Platform details, e.g 'vercel' and 'iad1'
     platformName: platform.getPlatformName(),
     platformRegion: platform.getPlatformRegion(),
-    // The version of the neon-quer-bench module used in these tests version
+    // The version of the neon-query-bench module used in these tests version
   }